 New User?
 Sign Up Free

-Apply to serve on SCCM's Council and understand the rules, strategic plans, and history of the organization.
+Apply to serve on SCCM's Council and learn the rules, strategic plans, and history of SCCM.

-Incorporated as a 501(c)3 charitable organization, the Society of Critical Care Medicine (SCCM) adheres to the strictest nonprofit governance practices.
-Learn about the council nomination policy, understand its member structure and bylaws, view the strategic plan and chart the history of critical care and the Society.
+Incorporated as a 501(c)(3) charitable organization, the Society of Critical Care Medicine (SCCM) adheres to the strictest nonprofit governance practices.
+Learn about the Council nomination policy, understand its member structure and bylaws, view the strategic plan, and chart the history of critical care and SCCM.

-All SCCM voting members are able to respond to the call for leadership and are encouraged to do so.
+All SCCM voting members can respond to the call for leadership and are encouraged to do so.